patrick-ve/de-burgerlijke-app/docs/recipes-prd.md

 - Clear visual distinction between ingredients, steps, and timers.
 - Intuitive drag-and-drop or selection mechanism for meal scheduling.
 - Progress indicators for recipe parsing.
-- Easy-to-use interface for managing the shopping list (checking items, editing).
+- Easy-to-use interface for managing the shopping list (checking items, editing, viewing prices per store).
+- Clear presentation of price comparison results.
+- (Refer to `groceries-pricing-insights-prd.md` for historical trend visualization)

 ## 6. Future Considerations / Out of Scope (v1)

-- User accounts and sharing recipes/plans between household members.
+- User accounts and sharing recipes/plans between household members (Covered in `user-accounts-sharing-prd.md`, but integration with pricing is v1).
 - Integration with online grocery stores for ordering.
 - Pantry tracking (managing existing inventory to adjust shopping lists).
 - Nutritional information calculation.
 - Recipe ratings and reviews.
 - Advanced search and filtering (by cuisine, dietary restrictions, ingredients).
 - Importing recipes from other formats or apps.
+- Price alerts for specific items.
+- Budget tracking features.
+- Support for more supermarkets or international stores.
+- Loyalty card integration.